gjuliane/pattern-observer/README.md

-# pattern-observer
+# observer-pattern
-Example of pattern observer
+Example of observer pattern